archway-network/networks/README.md

 If you are a relayer operator and wish to add a new IBC path connecting to Archway Networks, please follow the below mentioned criteria and create a PR after creating the path.
 ## Requirements for the IBC channel:
 - Archway client's trusting period should be set to 2/3 of unbonding period e.g. for archway-1 (mainnet) the clients trusting period must be 1209600s
-- IBC client for the counterparty chain should also have trusting period set to exactly 2/3 of your unbonding period
+- IBC client for the counterparty chain should also have a trusting period set to exactly 2/3 of the chains unbonding period

 ## Steps to create new IBC paths